 The price/earning to growth ratio adds growth rate to the P/E ratio.
 Therefore, when deciding whether a stock is undervalued or overvalued, you can use the PEG ratio to take earnings growth into account.
 When you compare two companies in the same industry using the PEG ratio, with all other things being equal, the one with a lower value looks more attractive.
 However, please note that the five-year growth rate used in Yahoo!
 Finance’s PEG ratio calculation was estimated by financial analysts, therefore, you should take the PEG value with a handful of salt.

 We have finished going over some of the most important data on Yahoo!
 Finance for fundamental analysis.
 I’d like to point out that fundamental analysis is much more complicated than what has been covered here.
-One should also spend time understanding the business details of the company, studying its industry and monitoring the economy.
+One should also spend time understanding the business details of the company, studying its industry, monitoring the economy and use other resources such as the COT report.
 But I hope this article can help you at least understand how to look at Yahoo!
 Finance when doing fundamental analysis on a stock.